valeman/awesome-conformal-prediction/README.md

 ## Events

-1. [Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification](https://community-z.com/events/introduction-to-conformal-prediction) by The Applied AI Community (Patrick Rotzetter - Amazon Switzerland, talk by Anastasios Angelopoulos - University of Berkeley).

 ## Books

 1. [Algorithmic Learning in a Random World](https://link.springer.com/book/10.1007/b106715) by Vladimir Vovk and Alex Gammerman, also Glenn Shafer (2005).
 Second edition in progress. 🔥🔥🔥🔥🔥